robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I gave a quick shake of my head.

 "No, I want to tell you, Brit."
 I looked down, then back at her.
 I spoke quickly.
 “Something was happening to me.
-My body was—” I glanced at her raised brows, her parted lips.
+My body was — ” I glanced at her raised brows, her parted lips.
 “I was frightened, Brit.
 Scared out of my mind.”
 My mouth was dry.
 "I panicked.
 Tried to make it stop."

 I trembled.